 The goal behind this first step is to get your pets used to each other’s presence in the same area without them actually meeting.
 Even though they are unable to see each other, they can still smell and hear the other.
 This will potentially help the first face-to-face meeting between the cat and dog go much smoother if they’ve already grown somewhat accustomed to the other.
 It is also not a bad idea to introduce some of each animal’s personal items into each other’s space during this time.
 This can help each pet grow acclimated to the other.

-Once you’re cat and dog are calm with the other in the house, it’s about time to make the first face-to-face introduction.
-Make sure your dog is on it’s leash, and you have control.
+Once your cat and dog are calm with the other in the house, it’s time to make the first face-to-face introduction.
+Make sure your dog is on leash, and you have control.
 Do not allow the dog to roam free just yet.
-Release the cat from it’s safe room and allow it to roam freely around the house.
+Release the cat from its safe room and allow it to roam freely around the house.
 Give the dog treats and make sure to reinforce positive behavior during this time.
-After about 10 minutes return the cat to the safe space and let the dog off of it’s leash.
+After about 10 minutes return the cat to the safe space and let the dog off of its leash.
 Keep repeating this process, slightly increasing the amount of time the cat is free in the house.

-During these initial meetings you will want to keep your dog secured on their leash, and keep repeating these heavily supervised meetings daily until both animals seem relatively happy and are at ease around each other.
+During these initial meetings, you will want to keep your dog secured on its leash, and keep repeating these heavily supervised meetings daily until both animals seem relatively happy and are at ease around each other.
 Try to save their favorite treats/toys to use when they are together to reinforce positive behavior from both your cat and dog.

 3. Release the Hound